-We love our grits.
+We love our Southern Grits.
 Creamy, hot, soothing, and delicious with cheese, bacon, or a simple stirring in of butter and sugar, Grits have been and continue to be the south’s ultimate comfort food.

 - 1 cup Grits